An ad for NO2ID , an anti-identity card campaign group, appeared in The

 The company wants to launch a new gay brand as it tries to boost revenues beyond last year’s $329 million (£189 million).
 Christie Hefner, the chief executive, said: “

 We’ve extended the Playboy brand to women, and where there is a meaningful gay market, launching under a different brand is something we are very comfortable doing.
 In the UK, our television people are very interested, and I wouldn’t be surprised if

 Playboy’s plans to focus on the gay market are part of a strategy of diversification away from the company’s Playboy magazine which, despite its 3 million

 circulation, is only just profitable.
 The company has developed a more lucrative product-licensing division that targets women with clothing and accessories.
 It also wants to maintain growth by supplying adult mobile phone clips.

-Soft-core pornography on television is its most profitable activity, although Hefner prefers to describe the company’s activities as “valuing sexiness and style” and giving “entertainment for grown-ups”.
+pornography on television is its most profitable activity, although Hefner prefers to describe the company’s activities as “valuing sexiness and style” and giving “entertainment for grown-ups”.

 A beer advert has become the first to fall foul of rules banning any link between

 alcohol and sexual success.
 The Young's Bitter billboard poster of a man with a ram's head surrounded by scantily clad women, had the strap line "This is a Ram's World".

 Young's poster breached rules introduced on October 1 last year and they should be withdrawn.
 The Advertising Standards Authority (ASA) said the strap line on the poster featuring the women implied Young's drinkers were personified by the ram, who was

 the focal point of female attention.
 We were concerned viewers would be misled into thinking the advertiser offered a treatment that was more effective than it actually was.

 ASA spokesman Matt Wilson described the Young's ruling as a "benchmark" for others in the industry to work from.

 Young's denied the images suggested its beer led to sexual or social success.
-The brewery said the ram in the adverts related to one which had appeared on the brewery's logo for more than 150 years.
-It said the idea of a ram being in the social
+The brewery said the ram in the adverts

-advertising of alcohol were tightened.
+said: These advertisements were introduced as part of a light-hearted campaign in 2004, well before the rules on the advertising of alcohol were tightened.
 They were repeated last year but we had already taken the decision not to run them again when

 Another "Ram's World" poster showed the same figure dressed in a suit and surrounded by well dressed men at a gentleman's club.

 came into force in response to political concerns about under-age and irresponsible drinking.